Changan Automobile: History

-In October 2017, Changan said it plans on ending production of vehicles powered solely by internal-combustion engines by 2025, as the automaker will be selling only plug-in hybrid vehicles and all-electric vehicles from 2025 as a result of climate change and air pollution issues in China as well as stringent emissions regulations.
-The company stated that this is because Government of China announced that it has passed legislation that will ban new ICE-powered vehicles by the mid-2030s, due to high air pollution and due to China's reiterated commitment in the United Nations Paris Agreement as the automaker wants to remain compliant with the government's automotive emission standards.
-The automaker is joining Volvo Cars, Jaguar Land Rover, FAW Group, BYD Auto, Lotus Cars, and several other automakers in planning on ceasing production of ICE-powered vehicles in the coming years.
+In 2009 Changan acquired two smaller domestic automakers, Hafei and Changhe.
+In 2013 Changhe was transferred to the Jiangxi provincial government for restructuring, and later became a majority-owned subsidiary of BAIC Group.
+As of 2010, China Weaponry Equipment was the parent company of Changan, and that year Changan became the fourth-largest car manufacturer in the Chinese automobile industry by selling 2.38 million units.
+In 2010 Changan also released a new logo for its consumer vehicle range; commercial production retained the former red-arch branding.
+Changan produced over 2 million vehicles in 2011, placing it fourth among domestic automakers.

-In December 2023, Huawei announced it plans to move core technologies and resources in its smart car unit to a new joint venture with Changan.
-The new brand Avatr Technology, formerly the Changan-Nio, will engage in research and development, production, sales and service of intelligent automotive systems and component solutions.
-Changan and its affiliates plan to acquire no more than 40 percent of the new company's equity, with the specific amount of capital contribution and term to be separately negotiated between the two parties.
+In 2012, 72% of production was attributed to passenger vehicles, though this figure likely conflates passenger cars with microvans and light commercial vehicles, which are commercially distinct but sometimes grouped in Chinese industry statistics.
+In November 2012, Changan Ford Mazda Automobile was divided into two separate joint ventures, Changan Ford and Changan Mazda, as part of Ford's divestment from Mazda.
+In October 2017 Changan announced plans to end production of vehicles powered solely by internal-combustion engines by 2025, after which it would sell only plug-in hybrids and battery electric vehicles, citing regulatory pressure and China's commitments under the Paris Agreement.
+In November 2023 Huawei announced plans to move core technologies from its smart car unit into a new joint venture with Changan.
+The resulting brand, Avatr Technology, engages in research, development, production, sales, and servicing of intelligent automotive systems and components.
+Changan and its affiliates hold up to 40% of the new company's equity.

-On 9 February 2025, Changan Automobile and Dongfeng Motor both announced that they were both in the process of potentially merging with other unnamed state-owned enterprises, sparking rumors that the two conglomerates would be merged with Dongfeng becoming the dominant partner.
-Later on 4 June 2025, Changan and Dongfeng both announced that they no longer had plans for mergers.

-On 5 June 2025, the State Council announced that it would spin off the automotive business entity of China South Industries Group Corporation, the Changan Automobile, into an independent central state-owned enterprise that directly under the management of State-owned Assets Supervision and Administration Commission of the State Council (SASAC).
-The spin-off marks the substantial decoupling of the long-standing close ties of Changan's military-industrial background and it will officially be elevated to a Sub-Ministerial-Level Enterprise.

-In July 2025, China Changan Automobile Group Co., Ltd., Changan Automobile's new legal independent legal entity after being spun off was established, becoming the 100th central state-owned enterprise and the 3rd automotive enterprise under SASAC and first central state-owned enterprise in Chongqing.
-The new company was registered in Chongqing with capital of 20 billion yuan.
-Zhu Huarong, the former president of Changan Automobile, was appointed as the legal representative and chairman by SASAC.
-Later on 29 July 2025, the founding ceremony of China Changan Automobile Group Co., Ltd. was held in Chongqing.
+On 9 February 2025, Changan Automobile and Dongfeng Motor both announced they were exploring potential mergers with unnamed state-owned enterprises, sparking speculation that the two groups would be combined with Dongfeng as the dominant partner.
+On 4 June 2025, both companies announced that merger plans had been abandoned.
+On 5 June 2025 the State Council announced that the automotive business of China South Industries Group Corporation, namely Changan Automobile, would be spun off as an independent central state-owned enterprise directly under the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).
+The spin-off formally severed Changan's long-standing ties to its military-industrial background and elevated it to sub-ministerial-level enterprise status.
+In July 2025, China Changan Automobile Group Co., Ltd. was formally established as a new independent legal entity, becoming the 100th central state-owned enterprise and the third automotive enterprise under SASAC, as well as the first central state-owned enterprise domiciled in Chongqing.
+The company was registered in Chongqing with registered capital of 20 billion yuan.
+Zhu Huarong, former president of Changan Automobile, was appointed legal representative and chairman by SASAC.
+The founding ceremony was held in Chongqing on 29 July 2025.